Floortime: Intervention

 Once the Assessment phase is completed the Intervention period is initiated.
 There are four different areas that the Floortime Approach aims its interventions: 1) Home 2) Educational Programs 3) Therapies 4) Play Dates.

 First, the strategies and exercises laid out in the Home Intervention are of great importance for a child.
 It involves three core interactions: floortime; semi-structured, problem-solving interactions; and motor, sensory, perpetual-motor, and visual-spatial physical activities.
 This home intervention, done primarily by the parents and family, is integral to the Floortime Approach.

 Second, interventions can also be applied through Educational Programs.
 Just as in the Home Interventions, the three core interactions are utilized in schools.
 Instead of primary caregivers carrying out these interactions it will be the responsibility of the teachers, teacher assistants, or peers.
-As an added efficiency measure, Individualized Educational Plans (IEP) can be collaboratively created and tailored for a child by his or her primary caregivers, teachers, or clinician.
+As an added efficiency measure, Individualized Educational Plans (IEP) can be collaboratively created and tailored for a child by their primary caregivers, teachers, or clinician.
 The IEP is developed with the purpose of outlining the goals of improvement for a child's specific developmental needs.